-Remember therefore from where you have fallen; repent, and do the first works, or else I will come to you quickly and remove your lampstand from its place—unless you repent.
+Remember therefore from where you have fallen.
+Repent, and do the works you did at first, or else I will come to you quickly and remove your candlestick from its place, unless you repent.

 The letters to the seven churches in the first three chapters of Revelation tell us what Jesus thinks of the church.
 Because of the sin of certain members of the church, God said he would take away their lampstands.